 is an example TICKscript that publishes CPU alerts to Slack using the

 stream |from() .measurement('cpu') |alert() .crit(lambda: "idle_usage" < 10) .message('You better check your CPU usage.') .slack()

-Events are sent to handlers if the alert is in a state other than ‘OK’ or the alert just changed to the ‘OK’ state from a non ‘OK’ state (a.k.a. the alert recovered).
-Using the AlertNode.StateChangesOnly property events will only be sent to handlers if the alert changed state.
+Events are sent to handlers if the alert is in a state other than ‘OK’ or the alert just changed to the ‘OK’ state from a non ‘OK’ state (the alert recovered).
+Use the AlertNode.StateChangesOnly property to send events to handlers only if the alert state changes.

 Thank you for your feedback!

 Support and feedback

 Thank you for being part of our community!
 We welcome and encourage your feedback and bug reports for Kapacitor and this documentation.
 To find support, use the following resources: